 Unfortunately, these costs are adding to the burden of those who are already struggling financially.
 Those who are disabled depend only on their SSI (Supplemental Security Income) will especially find it difficult to do with a budget of no more than $733/ month.
 The good news is, there are organizations that work to help those in need.

+- Supplemental Nutrition Assistance (SNAP)– A program that aims to provide aid to the elderly or disabled.
 Unfortunately, for now they are only available in some areas to homeless, elderly and disabled people.

+- Meals On Wheels America– Provides healthy meals either for free or at a lower price.
 You can also get regular social visits from the delivery person if you choose.